|Category||Number of Dancers|

 A routine that is interpretive using a contemporary style of dance, modern dance technique and movement with no limitation, while incorporating balance, control and extensions.
 Illusions, front and back rolls are allowed, as well as partner lifts that may end up with partner’s feet over their heads.
-One acrobatic trick allowed.
+A limit of two (2) acrobatic tricks allowed

-A routine consisting primarily of classical pointe technique, using classical music and pointe shoes.
-One acrobatic trick allowed.
+A routine consisting primarily of classical pointe technique and must be danced in pointe shoes.

 A routine consisting primarily of vocals.

 A routine containing partner work and/or overhead lifts.

 Routine using ethnic style of dance, such as Highland, Celtic, Irish Jig, etc.